Why we measure this

 The ideal distribution of forest ages for any management area depends on the ecology and management goals for that area.
 In reality, the target forest age structure is somewhere in between the natural pattern and that of a forest managed solely for timber.
 What is important is that wood fiber, habitat and ecosystems are maintained.

-Saskatchewan's forest management planning process emulates natural disturbances, allowing ecosystems to be maintained, resulting in a more resilient system.
+Saskatchewan's forest management planning process emulates natural disturbances – unlike a sustained timber yield approach – allowing ecosystems to be maintained, resulting in a more resilient system.
 Resilient systems sustain biological diversity, protect habitat, maintain recreational opportunities and ensure economic growth.